 Discover the life and legacy of "The Lady with the Lamp" — a complex woman whose work broke barriers, pushed boundaries and continues to inform nursing to this day.
 A social reformer, Florence Nightingale’s influence reaches far beyond hospitals, clinics, and battlefields.
 See one of the most significant collections featuring her letters, her book "Notes on Nursing," photos, and other memorabilia.

-Discover the exhibit virtually in the Florence Nightingale Digital Archive.
+View the artifacts virtually in the Florence Nightingale Digital Archive.